 If a researcher’s work is within remit of one of the Scientific Consortia, formed around research communities with substantial and continuous computational needs, then they can apply for ARCHER2 time by joining the relevant consortium.
 Each consortium has its own way of applying for access and allocating time.
 The ARCHER2 Scientific Consortia pages have more information on the remit of the individual consortia and their contact details.

 Details for access routes for NERC Remit researchers will be available soon.
 Further information is provided on the NERC HPC page.

 EPSRC remit researchers can request a small amount of resource awarded through a light-touch process in order to try, test and scale their code on ARCHER2.
 This is the successor scheme to ARCHER instant access.

-A small allocation for new ARCHER2 users to get them started using the Tier-1 service.
+A small allocation for new ARCHER2 users to get them started using the ARCHER2 Service.
 This scheme will be launched after the service has commenced operation and further details will be provided on the Training Driving Test page.

 Onboarding Data Migration